eigenAyoub/eigenAyoub.github.io/blogs/fastinference.md

 ### **> Flash Attention:**
 **TODO**

-This 34 pages idea, wins the price of "Minimum innovation, maximum innovation -- Ilya Sutskever"
+This 34 pages idea, wins the price of "Minimum innovation, maximum results-- Ilya Sutskever"

 One of the ideas:  Basically, instead of moving KV's around, just recompute them at backprop.